-- A deck of cards contains 52 cards. - Each card belongs to one of four suits
+- A deck of cards contains 52 cards.

+- Each card belongs to one of four suits

-(Clubs), (Diamonds), (Hearts), (Spades)and one of thirteen denominations
+- A (Clubs), $\Diamond$ (Diamonds), $\heartsuit$ (Hearts), A (Spades)

-- The clubs and spades are black and the diamonds and hearts are red. - Unless otherwise specified, assume that for any example you begin with a complete deck and that as cards are dealt they are not immediately replaced back into the deck. - We abbreviate a card using the denomination and then suit, such that 2♡ (or 2H) represents the 2 of Hearts.
+- The clubs and spades are black and the diamonds and hearts are red. - Unless otherwise specified, assume that for any example you begin with a complete deck and that as cards are dealt they are not immediately replaced back into the deck. - We abbreviate a card using the denomination and then suit, such that $2\heartsuit$ (or 2H) represents the 2 of Hearts.